louadi/DIGGER/docs/README.md

   <img src="https://exbio.wzw.tum.de/digger/static/image/DIGGER.png" height="130">
 </p>

+Domain Interaction Graph Guided ExploreR (DIGGER) helps to investigate the impact of alternative splicing on protein-protein interactions (PPI) on the level of an exon, event, transcript, or the whole network.

+# The concept of DIGGER

-Protein-protein interaction (PPI) networks are a key resource for systems biology.
-However, they do not consider the influence of alternative splicing, even though experimental evidence suggests that interaction partners are different for isoforms of the same protein.
-Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein interactions and domain-domain interactions into a joint graph and maps interacting residues to exons.
-DIGGER allows the users to query exons or isoforms individually or as a set to visually explore their interactions and it is available at: https://exbio.wzw.tum.de/digger
+Experimental evidence suggests that the majority of protein isoforms have different interaction partners.
+However, conducting experiments for all possible isoforms will be time- and resource-consuming.
+Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein and domain-domain interactions into a joint graph and maps interacting residues to exons.
+The concept is the following: if an alternative splicing event leads to splicing out an interacting domain or residues, the interaction between proteins might be lost or impaired.

-# Overview of the workflow

 <img alt="DIGGER workflow" src="https://exbio.wzw.tum.de/digger/static/image/figure%201.png" width="800"/>

-PPI networks do not consider the influence of alternative splicing, even though experimental evidence suggests that the majority of protein isoforms have different interaction partners.

-Domain Interaction Graph Guided ExploreR (DIGGER) integrates protein-protein interaction and domain-domain interactions into a joint graph and maps interacting residues to exons.

 DIGGER provides a great way to visualize PPI in structure context using a dynamic graph visualization that can be toggled between a protein